SecureMe/SecureMe/README.md

-# SecureMe
+# Android Server Botnet
-This repository contains the mobile application for the the girl security app and the files for the device which be used to track locations and send it to the cops.
+This repository contains the mobile application which hosts a server on a Android device and all the servers will be linked to a global Load balancer which will then redirects the service to any one of server in Botnet